mzuniga58/Tense.Rql/README.md

 The RQL language is used to describe the SQL Statement that will be used to perform the operation.
 In accordance with that goal, the *Tense.Rql* package contains the following features:

-<h2>RqlNode<h2>
+<h2>RqlNode</h2>
-The **RqlNode** class is a structured representation of an RQL Statement.
+The <b>RqlNode</b> class is a structured representation of an RQL Statement.
 It has various functions to compile, inspect and manipulate the statement.
-An **RqlNode** is a hierarchical representation of the RQL statement.
+An <b>RqlNode</b> is a hierarchical representation of the RQL statement.
 It consists of an Operation, and a set of parameters.
 Each parameter may be another RqlNode, or it may be an object value.

 For example, the RQL Statement